altruios/namshubettulpa/public/namshubettulpa/chapters/inside-the-unknown.md

 ~She was going to make it, the tree-house grew closer~ *She slammed against the base of the tree, braced against her sudden stop* *And for the first time she glanced behind*
-~Jason's hand was raised back above his head - ready to swing~ ~Closer than she had thought, directly behind her~ *Time slowed as the blade plunged down*
+~The masked figure's hand was raised back above his head - ready to swing~ ~Closer than she had thought, directly behind her~ *Time slowed as the blade plunged down*
 ~She felt the tree give way, and she lost her balance~